 Check out these 25 Magnificent Art Collections at Historic Hotels Across the USA

-Historic of America is known for its hotels' stunning architecture, colorful gardens, elegant hospitality, and romantic settings, and their amenities are often enhanced with historic, museum-quality art collections.
+Historic Hotels of America is known for its hotels' stunning architecture, colorful gardens, elegant hospitality, and romantic settings, and their amenities are often enhanced with historic, -quality collections.

 Historic hotels across the United States offer guests the opportunity to experience and enjoy a variety of artwork: furniture, paintings, sculpture, augmented reality, fountains and more.

-Many historic hotels were founded by wealthy art collectors, such as the , a Hilton Hotel, and many more are managed in part by art museum professionals, such as staff at the historic 21c Museum Hotels in Nashville, Louisville, Oklahoma City, Durham, Kansas City, Cincinnati, Lexington, and Chicago.
+Many historic hotels were founded by wealthy art collectors, such as the , a Hilton Hotel, and many more are managed in part by art museum professionals, such as staff at the historic in Nashville, Louisville, Oklahoma City, Durham, Kansas City, Cincinnati, Lexington, and Chicago.

 21c Museum Hotels are multi-venue contemporary art museums, coupled with boutique hotels, that present over twenty exhibitions each year for communities and guests to enjoy.